wp-plugins/tpg-get-posts/trunk/readme.txt

 = Can I select categories with 'and' logic? =

 Yes, in premium version.
 See the doc on using category__and.

+= Will the plugin pull custom posts? =

+Yes, see doc in plugin for selecting by post_type.

 == Screenshots ==